yuanqing/create-figma-plugin/docs/utilities.md

 ### loadFontsAsync(nodes)

-Loads the fonts used in all the text nodes in `nodes`.
+Loads the fonts used in all the Text nodes in `nodes`.

 ***Parameters***